Overview

 This is a temporary visa that allows an employer to sponsor a suitably skilled overseas worker to fill a position in circumstances where they cannot find a skilled Australian to fill the position.
 Family members can be included in the application and can work or study in Australia while holding the visa.

-Depending on your occupation there are two eligibility streams plus a Labour Agreement stream for this visa that allow you to work in Australia temporarily for either two or four years.
+Depending on your occupation there are two eligibility streams plus a Labour Agreement stream for this visa that allow you to work in Australia temporarily for up to four years.

 Visa Streams